omigroup/MSF-Delegates/README.md

 ## Contacts
-- Questions can be addressed to ant of the following group members: @humbletim, @funksoup, @pcsmgnt, @a and @jin.
+- Questions can be addressed to any of the following group members: @funksoup, @pcsmgnt, @a and @jin.
+See `msf-delegate` role in discord.